abbioinfo/CyAnno/README.txt

 Prerequisite
 ----------------------
-CyAnno does not require any installation and it can be executed from any working directory with write permissions.
+CyAnno does not require any installation and it can be executed from any working directory with appropriate permissions.
 However, CyAnno uses Python 3.0 (or later), along with following mandatory python packages: numpy pandas